 This page attempts to document what I've found about the modern era of CPU bootstrap and how we can use it to make slightly more secure systems.
 Most discussion of the boot process assume that the CPUs startup exactly the same as they were in the 1970s, which is only sort of true.

 The legacy reset vector at 0xF:FFF0 is no longer the first instruction the x86 CPU executes.
 Instead the Intel Management Engine (ME) arranges for the CPU microcode to validate and execute an "Authenticated Code Module" (ACM) from the Firmware Interface Table (FIT).
 Once all of the ACMs in the FIT have run, the legacy reset vector is invoked and the system startup proceeds like its 1979.

 To be written.
 FITC, Profiles, CPU fuses, PCH straps, ME interaction.

-The "OEM Public Key Hash" is a SHA-256 hash of the key that is used to sign the "BIOS-SM" ACM and the Boot Guard has four policy settings:
+The "OEM Public Key Hash" is a SHA-256 hash of the public key that is used to verify the signature on the Bootguard Key Manifest, which has the public keys used to sign the "BIOS-SM" ACM and other flash files.
+The Boot Guard FPF has four policy settings:

 - Force Boot Guard ACM Enabled: if set, there *must* be an OEM signed ACM in the FIT